 In September 2020 KiwiRail unveiled more details about the proposed Regional Freight Hub footprint and mitigations.

-This confirms the location of properties affected by the Hub footprint, roading and level crossing changes and the potential measures, including land contouring, planting and wetland development, that will help fit the Hub into its surroundings and reduce impacts on the community.
+This confirmed the location of properties affected by the Hub footprint, roading and level crossing changes and the potential measures, including land contouring, planting and wetland development, that will help fit the Hub into its surroundings and reduce impacts on the community.

 More information can also be found in the following posters which were used at the community information session at Bunnythorpe School on 23 September 2020 and through the detailed cross section drawings that highlight the environment layout and various mitigation measures.